marciobarrios/custom-chrome-dev-tools/README.md

 * Checkboxes to enable/disable properties on left
 * Lighter grey for the name of css file in a properties block
 * Grey background for read-only properties or inherited properties from other files
-* Only show inherited properties from other files when hover the title sidebar
+* Only show inherited properties from other files when moving mouse over the title sidebar
 * Highlight with yellow background some "important" properties: float, position, margin, padding and width
-* Changed color of values
+* Changed value color
-* Highlight with bold style properties with -webkit prefix
+* Highlight with bold properties with -webkit prefix
 * Removed grey line between block of properties

 ##Instructions to use these styles